conacts/obsidian/116 Propositional Logic.md

 TARGET DECK: Discrete Math
 # Propositional Logic
 ## 2.1 Propositional Logic
-**Definition:** A sentence that is either true or false but not both is called a proposition.
+A sentence that is either true or false but not both is called a proposition.
 A proposition is typically expressed as a declarative sentence.

-**Example of proposition:**
+###### Example :: Proposition:
 > True statement :: "The earth is round"
 > False statement :: "4 is a prime number"

+##### Propositional variables:
-**Propositional variables:** "p, q and r" are the propositional variables since "x, y and z" are typically used for real numbers.
+"p, q and r" are the propositional variables since "x, y and z" are typically used for real numbers.

+##### Truth value:
-**Truth value:** The outcome of the statement where the value is either true or false.
+The outcome of the statement where the value is either true or false.

 #### Connectives and Logical Operators